Camp Mather (San Francisco Recreation and Parks): Camp development

 Promotion of a city camp was led by groups of hikers as early as 1921.

-In 1923, Mary Margaret Morgan, the first woman on the San Francisco Playgrounds Commission, promoted opening a Sierras summer camp similar to those provided by Berkeley and Oakland (later transferred to San Jose) to their residents.
+In 1923, Mary Margaret Morgan, the first woman on the San Francisco Playgrounds Commission, promoted opening a Sierra summer camp similar to those provided by Berkeley and Oakland (later transferred to San Jose) to their residents.
 She insisted that the camp open in 1924.
 The camp was first called the Margaret Maryland Playground.
-The 328-acre camp opened on July 5, 1924 with 35 cabins from the sawmill era.
+The 328-acre camp opened on July 5, 1924, with 35 cabins from the sawmill era.
 Campers arrived after a 15-hour ferry and train trip from San Francisco.

 The railroad station was first named Hog Ranch.
-The station was then named for Stephen Mather, the first director of the National Park Service.
+The station was later named for Stephen Mather, the first director of the National Park Service.
 The camp then adopted the railroad station name.

 Polling booths were moved from San Francisco to form the original camp cabins.

-When San Francisco determined that there would be no water activities on the lake, the tourism dream evaporated.
-When the City of San Francisco offered to take over the lease, the Hetch Hetchy Lodge company quickly agreed, adding 22 cabins to the camp.
+When San Francisco determined that there would be no water activities on the lake, the tourism dream was abandoned.
+When the City of San Francisco offered to take over the lease, the company that owned Hetch Hetchy Lodge quickly agreed, which added 22 cabins to the camp.